nart4hire/Tubes_Daspro/testcsv/readme.txt

-csv made using semicolon seperator to fit specs; change this is system settings
+csv made using semicolon seperator to fit specs; change this in system settings